close

 We begin this second day on the Normandy landings trail with a guided electric bike tour with Petite Reine Normandie.
 Departing from Bayeux, we cycle the 20 km to Arromanches, passing through the Norman countryside, the Bayeux British Cemetery and the German Batteries of Longues-sur-mer.

-An outdoor activity where we combined sports (well, with electric assistance, we're well-aided) and historical stories.
+An outdoor activity where we combined a sporting activity (well, with the electric assistance, we are well helped) and historical stories.
 Thanks again to Hugo who enthusiastically shared the history of his native region.

 Electric bike guided tour in Normandy